syamfarh/tp/docs/DeveloperGuide.md

 * **Parameter**: Values input by you. e.g. NAME, OCCUPATION, ADDRESS
 * **Positive Integer**: An integer that is positive (i.e. greater than 0).
 Please note that we are excluding 0 as a positive integer.
 * **Prefix**: Word that is added in front of parameter. e.g. n/, o/, a/
-* **Suffix**: Number that is at the end of a persons name e.g. for John Doe 1, the suffix would be 1.
-For John Doe, no suffix is present |
+* **Suffix**: Number that is at the end of a persons name <br/> e.g. for John Doe 1, the suffix would be 1.
+For John Doe, no suffix is present. <br/> Please note that for contacts where the whole name is an integer (i.e 123 instead on John), there is no suffix as 123 will be treated as their name.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix F: Instructions for manual testing**